What are the 3 Credit Bureaus for Business All About?

 The main score is PAYDEX.
 But a business will not get a PAYDEX score, unless it has at least 3 trade lines reporting, and a D-U-N-S number.
 A business must have BOTH to get a D&B score or report.

 In general when D&B does not have all the information that they need, they will say so in their reports.
-But missing information does not necessarily mean a company is a poor credit risk.
-Instead, the risk is unknown.
-They favor objective and statistically derived data, rather than subjective and intuitive judgments.
+But missing information does not necessarily mean a company has bad credit.
+Instead, the risk is unknown, so a company could have good credit.
+They favor objective and statistically derived data on every business credit report, rather than subjective and intuitive judgments.
 D&B’s database contains millions of companies around the world.
+Your payment history is key.

 This is Dun & Bradstreet’s dollar-weighted numerical rating of how a company has paid the bills over the past year.
 D&B bases this score on trade experiences reported by various vendors.
 The Score ranges from 1 to 100; higher scores mean a better payment performance.
 PAYDEX scores reflect how well a company pays its bills.